openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 * Disconnect the T26A cable and the fakra cable from the OCU (online communiction unit) located beneath the passenger seat.
 * Connect the confectioned T26A adapter DB9 cable attached to the OVMS to the VW T26A plug.
-* Optional: Connect your GPS fakra adapter to the VW fakra cable.
+* Connect your GMS/GPS fakra adapter to the VW fakra cable.
 * Configure OVMS as discribed in the OVMS user manual
 * Register and connect OVMS to a server (as guided within the OVMS setup)
 * Install the OVMS app on your smartphone or tablet and configure to connect to the server